szym98/mini-sudoku/README.md

-Select numbers and place them on the tile
+Select numbers and place them on the tile.